Trey Lyles

-Trey Anthony Lyles (born November 5, 1995) is a Canadian-American professional basketball player for Real Madrid of the Liga ACB and the EuroLeague.
+Trey Anthony Lyles (born November 5, 1995) is a Canadian-American professional basketball player for the Minnesota Timberwolves of the National Basketball Association (NBA).
 He was drafted by the Utah Jazz following his freshman season at the University of Kentucky.
-He has also played in the National Basketball Association (NBA) for the Denver Nuggets, San Antonio Spurs, Detroit Pistons, and Sacramento Kings.
+Lyles has also played for the Denver Nuggets, San Antonio Spurs, Detroit Pistons, and Sacramento Kings.

 Early life

-Lyles was born in Saskatoon, Saskatchewan to an American father and Canadian mother, and moved to Indianapolis, Indiana at the age of seven.
+Trey Lyles was born in Saskatoon, Saskatchewan to an American father and Canadian mother, and moved to Indianapolis, Indiana at the age of seven.